Jadunath Supakar

-Jadunath Supakar was an Indian artist and textile designer.
-He was born in 1931 in Sambalpur in the Indian state of Odisha and was known for his contributions for the popularization of handloom industry of Varanasi.
+Jadunath Supakar (born 10 February 1931, date of death unknown) was an Indian artist and textile designer.
+He was born on 10 February 1931 in Sambalpur in the Indian state of Odisha and was known for his contributions for the popularization of handloom industry of Varanasi.
 He was a recipient of the Odisha Lalit Kala Academy Award and his creations have been exhibited in several countries.
-The Government of India awarded him the fourth highest Indian civilian honour of Padma Shri in 1985.
+The Government of India awarded him the fourth highest Indian civilian honour, the Padma Shri, in 1985.
 His son, Sribhash Chandra Supakar, is also a textile designer and a national award winner.
+Supakar is deceased.